zhackdtech/Financial-Dashboard/README.md

 8. [ ] &nbsp; Documentation and Deployment:

--Document the project including design decisions, implementation details, and usage instructions.
+- Document the project including design decisions, implementation details, and usage instructions.
--Prepare deployment packages for the frontend application.
+- Prepare deployment packages for the frontend application.
 Deploy the Financial Dashboard UI to a hosting platform (e.g., GitHub Pages, Netlify) for public access.
 9. [ ] &nbsp;Feedback Collection and Iteration:

 - Gather feedback from users and stakeholders after the deployment.